My Golden Visa immigration services logo

 Frequently Asked Questions

-• How long does a golden passport last?
+• How long does citizenship by investment last?

-• What is the difference between a Golden Visa and a Golden Passport?
+• What is the difference between a Golden Visa and citizenship by investment?

 • How long does it take to obtain a Golden Visa?

-• What are the main advantages of obtaining a Golden Passport?
+• What are the main advantages of citizenship by investment?

-• Can I include my family in my Golden Visa or Golden Passport application?
+• Can I include my family in a Golden Visa or citizenship-by-investment application?

 • What is the minimum investment required for a Golden Visa?